tig-robertgrundeken/ghoma-google-home/README.md

 Make another one for "Lights off".

 ## Shout it out
 When everything is setup and in place.
-You can shout "LIGHTS ON" and "LIGHTS OFF" all night long.. all night.
+You can shout "OK GOOGLE LIGHTS ON" and "OK GOOGLE LIGHTS OFF" all night long.. all night.. long.